Kreig101/oxford-comma-online-web-pt-110419/README.md

-# Oxford Comma List Formatter
+the array is already defined in # Oxford Comma List Formatter

 ## Objectives